neo4j-contrib/neo4j-geoff/GEOFF.md

 # Create a node with no data
 (bert)

-# Create a nameless, dataless node!
+# Create a nameless, data-less node!
 ()
 ```